notpike/The-Fonz/README.md

 ###### UPDATE V0.099999
   - Now uses the proper encoding and decoding methods the for NEC protocol! :D
   - Everything is better now!
+  - Check out The_Fonz_New.py for the new script!

 ###### UPDATE V0.8
   - Added Electronic Warfare Mode